CLIUtils/CLI11/README.md

 * [The Lean Mean C++ Option Parser]: One header file is great, but the syntax is atrocious, in my opinion.
 It was quite impractical to wrap the syntax or to use in a complex project.
 It seems to handle standard parsing quite well.
 * [TCLAP]: The not-quite-standard command line parsing causes common shortcuts to fail.
 It also seems to be poorly supported, with only minimal bugfixes accepted.
 Header only, but in quite a few files.
 Has not managed to get enough support to move to GitHub yet.
 No subcommands.
 Produces wrapped values.
 * [Cxxopts]: C++11, single file, and nice CMake support, but requires regex, therefore GCC 4.8 (CentOS 7 default) does not work.
 Syntax closely based on Boost PO, so not ideal but familiar.
 * [DocOpt]: Completely different approach to program options in C++11, you write the docs and the interface is generated.
 Too fragile and specialized.
+* [GFlags]: The Google Commandline Flags library.
+Uses macros heavily, and is limited in scope, missing things like subcommands.
+It provides a simple syntax and supports config files/env vars.

 So, this library was designed to provide a great syntax, good compiler compatibility, and minimal installation fuss.